lytranp/lytranp.github.io/about/about.md

 permalink: about
 ---
 ## Fun fact

-I love traveling, playing piano and reading books about finance and business world.
+I enjoy traveling, playing piano, cooking, and reading books about finance or business in free time.

 I am very good at negotiation skill.
 Try to make a deal with me ^_^